Surgical Negligence Claims

 Common examples of surgical negligence include:

 Surgical negligence can leave those affected in need of long-term care, worrying about financial issues or - in the worst-case scenario - grieving a lost loved one.
+Surgical negligence compensation aims to cover the financial costs associated with these mistakes and to account for the pain and suffering you have experienced that should have been avoided.

-What are the common causes of surgical negligence?
+What are common causes of surgical negligence?

 A high proportion of medical errors are associated with surgery, most likely because the immediate impact and consequences of surgical errors are much easier to recognise than other medical mistakes.